rolkotaki/rolkotech-blog/frontend/README.md

 Rate limiting is disabled during tests via `TEST_MODE=True` environment variable.

-To run the Playwright tests, you need to have the test data initialized in the database and the backend running.<br>
+To run the Playwright tests you need to have the test data initialized in the database and the backend running.<br>
 You can either run the Docker Compose for Playwright:

 ```